blynkkk/blynkkk.github.io/readme.md

 * **Raspberry Pi** eaters: [here]()

-# Set up Blynk project
+# Set Up Your Project

 Open your project in the app.
 It's empty now, so let's add a Button.
 Just tap anywhere on empty space - Widget Box will open.
 Choose the Button Widget.